TWS2401/Dame-Tu-Cosita-Mega-Drive-Adventure/README.txt

 Trending Page Zone - based off of the YouTube trending page Fortnite Zone - based off of the popular game "Fortnite" Jeremy Kyle Zone - based off of the "Jeremy Kyle Show" famous for people's relationship issues

+Credits to people who have created tutorials and tools I have utilised to make this can be found in the Credits.txt file.